mackorone/mms/README.md

 [releases](https://github.com/mackorone/mms/releases) page.
 Simply download the assert corresponding to your platform:

-- Windows: Download and unzip `windows.zip` and run the "mms" application
+- Windows: Download and unzip `windows.zip` and run the "mms" exe
-- Mac OSX: Coming soon!
+- macOS: Download and unzip `macos.zip` and run the "mms" app

 If pre-compiled binaries for your platform are unavailable, you'll have to [build from source](https://github.com/mackorone/mms#building-from-source).